Exploring Nature. Inspiring Science.

 JOIN THE CREW

 New volunteers are always welcome!
-Sampling methods are easy to learn and are appropriate for school age children and adults of all ages.
-This program makes a great summer school science project or a citizen science participation badge.
-Here is how to join:
+Sampling methods are easy to learn and suitable for school-age students and adults alike.
+The program is a great opportunity for summer science projects, community service, or citizen science participation badges.

-• Attend one of the training workshops at Lacawac Sanctuary.
-Workshops are approximately 2 hours in length and include a brief introduction to lake ecology, instructions on how to use the Lake Observer app, and hands-on training in proper sampling methods in Lake Lacawac, a pristine glacial lake reserved for lake research.
+• Attend a training workshop at Lacawac Sanctuary.
+Workshops are approximately two hours long and include an introduction to lake ecology, instructions for using the Lake Observer mobile app, and hands-on training in proper sampling techniques at Lake Lacawac—a pristine glacial lake dedicated to scientific research.

-• Choose your sampling location and sample every Saturday during June, July, August, and September.
-Missing a few sampling dates is ok, but remember that the more data we have, the better conclusions we can draw!
+• Select your sampling location.
+Volunteers collect samples each Saturday during June, July, August, and September.
+Missing an occasional sampling date is okay—however, the more data we collect, the stronger our understanding of lake conditions.

-• Submit your data via the Lake Observer app or using the provided data sheets.
+• Submit your data.
+Upload results through the Lake Observer app or submit them using the provided data sheets.

 FAQ